Courting Your Horse

 Boundaries

-Horses living in the herd environment in the wild or in the pasture learn good manners and the social boundaries of the herd.
-Horses’ social hierarchy is very specific.
-Horses will often be aggressive to establish or maintain social hierarchy status.
-The higher status horses have greater access to food.
-In a mixed herd a […]
+Horses living in a herd environment, whether in the wild or in the pasture, learn good manners and the social boundaries of the herd.
+Their social hierarchy is very specific, and horses will often be aggressive to establish or maintain their status.
+Higher-status horses have greater access to food.
+In a mixed herd, a dominant […]

 Read More